mozzsa/cognitive-algorithms/README.md

 # cognitive-algorithms
-Homework solutions in Python for Cognitive Algorithms course at TU Berlin
+Programming assignment solutions in Python for Cognitive Algorithms course